Skip to content

 Environment Variables

-Hayhooks can be configured via environment variables (loaded with prefix HAYHOOKS_ or LOG).
+Hayhooks can be configured via environment variables.
+Most app settings use the HAYHOOKS_ prefix (plus the legacy LOG alias for log level), while tracing uses standard OpenTelemetry OTEL_* variables.
 This page lists the canonical variables supported by the codebase.

 Server